SidewaysEarth/SufficiencyEconomy/README.md

 * In-person full-day or two-day facilitation of the game as a LARP with 20-50 participants.
 * Development of an MVP for deployment within communities.
 The development effort would include a launch with the LARP in the place of deployment as a user experience testing and conceptual onboarding.

+To talk to us about any of these options, please contact grace@voiceofhumanity.one

 # Sufficiency Economy Game